Berliner SV 1892: Berliner SV

 After World War I, the club merged with BFC Fortuna and dropped its name association with wartime foe Britain to become Berliner Sport Verein 92.
 The team played as a mid-table side in the Verbandsliga Berlin-Brandenburg/Oberliga Berlin-Brandenburg throughout the 1920s and into the early 1930s.
 After the re-organization of German football into sixteen top flight divisions under the Third Reich in 1933, BSV appeared in the Gauliga Berlin-Brandenburg.
 During the 1936 Summer Olympics in Berlin, their field, BSV 92 Field, hosted some of the handball games while the stadium itself hosted the track cycling events.
 They won divisional titles in 1936 and 1938, and won the Danzig Pokal in 1939, before being relegated in 1941.
 Upon their return to first-division football in the 1942–43 season BSV immediately claimed another divisional championship, and looked to be on the way to a fourth title in the war-shortened 1944–45 season.
 In each case the club was unable to advance beyond the preliminary round of the national playoffs.

 After the end of the World War II, most organizations in Germany, including sports and football clubs, were ordered to be disbanded by the Allied administration as part of the process of denazification.
 BSV was re-formed as Sportgeminde Wilmersdorf and resumed playing in the Berlin league in 1945.
 They won Gruppe A and then took the league title in a four-team playoff.
 The Berlin league became the Oberliga Berlin (I) the next season and Wilmersdorf earned two consecutive second-place finishes.
-The club took on its old name for the 1948–49 season and as Berliner SV went on to capture divisional titles in 1949 and 1954 before once again going out early in the national playoffs.
+Following the partition of Germany and Berlin, Wilmersdorf, home of BSV became part of West Berlin.
+The club took on its old name for the 1948–49 season and as Berliner SV went on to capture divisional titles in 1949 and 1954 before once again going out early in the West German national playoffs.

 The team did not seriously challenge again through the late 1950s and early 1960s.
-When the Bundesliga, Germany's new professional football league, was formed in 1963, the club found itself playing in the second division Regionalliga Berlin.
+When the Bundesliga, West Germany's new professional football league, was formed in 1963, the club found itself playing in the second division Regionalliga Berlin.
 1974 brought the beginning of a slide that would see the team descend through the Amateurliga Berlin (III) to the Landesliga Berlin (IV) by the end of the decade.
 By the turn of the millennium BSV was playing seventh-division football in the Bezirksliga Berlin.
 Today the team plays in the Kreisliga Berlin A, Staffel 2 (IX).